How Much Compensation For Cycling Accident Claims? – 2019-Update

 Once the cycling accident claim process has begun and things are effectively in place claims that are straight forward can take up to three to six months.
 Medicals are usually arranged for no longer than a month from when the case is brought to us, we could arrange them sooner but we like to see what the prognosis of the injury is likely to be.

 A conditional fee agreement which works in the same way as a No Win No Fee agreement means that as long as the client has been completely truthful and their case does not succeed then they will not have to pay any fees to either side.
 However since the law change in April 2013 solicitors fees have been capped meaning that they have to get part of their fees from the compensation which is awarded to their clients.
-We take a maximum of 25% of the compensation that is awarded.
+We take a maximum of 25% of the bicycle accident compensation amount that is awarded.

 It is in our best interest and yours to work as hard as we can so that the client receives the maximum amount of compensation.
 We have no hidden charges.